Note: Cyanogen discontinued CyanogenMod, its successor is Lineage OS. You can check the review of Lineage OS.

 Another great addition (this is a totally opinionated comment that I’m making here) to the system, you can now run your phone in landscape mode virtually everywhere on the system.
-Yes you heard it, it’s no longer exclusive to just the apps, you can even have your launcher on landscape and it doesn’t look odd.
+Yes, you heard it, it’s no longer exclusive to just the apps, you can even have your launcher on the landscape and it doesn’t look odd.
 How about that?

 With Nougat, you get a new improvement to multi-tasking.
 When you have multiple apps open, just double tap the recent apps button and you will switch back to the last app you were using.
 Not a big feature, but still a neat addition, though.

 With Nougat the notifications get a redesigned, not only are they edge to edge now, you get the option of direct reply on the notifications so quit opening the apps to reply.
 Notifications are intelligently bundled but you can unbundle them individually and get access to individual messages/emails right from the notification shade.

 At this point, I’m pretty sure you’re sold on the idea that Nougat is mostly a stability release with 2 to 3 major introductions and a ton of neat features across the systems that don’t catch your eye but work flawlessly.
 Another addition to that is the Clear All option on the recent apps screen to basically clear all apps.
 Gone are the days of swiping away endlessly and using task managers to kill apps.